-Today, families live in a battlefield.
-The situations that currently surround our society have made it to be this way.
-Many professionals dedicate their time to study this phenomenon.
+Today, families live on a battlefield.
+The situations in our society have made it this way.
+Many professionals dedicate their time to studying this phenomenon.
 Among these professionals is Doctor Joyce Brothers, who presents some terrifying statistics (1984):

-- 8 million women are being frequently abused in their own homes, victims of men who one day promised them they would love them.
+- 8 million women are being frequently abused in their own homes, victims of men who had promised to love them.

 - About 3.4 – 4 million children are being physically abused by their parents.

 - The writer Susan Forward says that there are more than 10 million Americans who have participated in incest, and come from different economic, cultural, racial, educational, and religious backgrounds.

 - It is estimated that by the age of 18, about 45 – 60% of children in this country have been victims of sexual abuse (DeMause, 1991).

 What is a dysfunctional family?

 A dysfunctional family is one in which conflicts, misbehavior, and, often, abuse by family members, happen on a regular basis, which lead to other family member’s accommodating such actions.
 Healthy families also go through crises, but after the crisis, they go back to functioning normally.

 In order to be able to understand the process through which a family’s emotional dynamics is transmitted from one generation to the next one, we need to understand the systemic concept of the “intergenerational transmission process.”
 It is the transmission of values, facts, secrets, stories, emotional dynamics, and dysfunctional behaviors from one generation to the next.
 When these aspects are transmitted in a non-elaborated or non-processed way, they go from one generation to another in the same way, affecting the family’s mental health and healthy balance.

 Today, we will talk about the influence that the intergenerational transmission process has on the foundation of functional or dysfunctional families, on their characteristics, and how the dysfunctional cycle in the family can be broken.